cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     public key `pk`
   - Unmarshal(enc): Parse a fixed-length octet string to recover a public key
-  - Encap(pk): Generate an ephemeral symmetric key and a fixed-length encapsulation of that key that can be decapsulated by the holder of the private key corresponding to pk
+  - Encap(pk): Generate an ephemeral, fixed-length symmetric key and a fixed-length encapsulation of that key that can be decapsulated by the holder of the private key corresponding to pk
   - Decap(enc, sk): Use the private key `sk` to recover the ephemeral symmetric key from its encapsulated representation `enc`